 This measure is to be submitted each time a procedure for a CT imaging report is performed during the performance period.
 There is no diagnosis associated with this measure.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 Measure Submission Type:

-All final reports for patients, regardless of age, undergoing a CT procedure
+All final reports for patients, regardless of age, undergoing a CT or cardiac nuclear medicine (myocardial perfusion) procedure

 DENOMINATOR NOTE: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.